vitringr/vault/_Tasks.md

 # Other

 - Explain accessible science design, which is one of the goals with my website.

+- Fault of Making Retards Famous (stop doing it)

 - Investing in competition vs learning the art.
 Differences.
 How one of the most effective way to produce champions is having a trainer that has mastered the art coaching a student who excels at competition.